Flu Vaccine Clinics & Information

 Enloe offers two PromptCare clinics that can help relieve symptoms of illnesses such as flus or colds.

-Some people are more likely to get flu complications -- for example young children, people 65 and older, people with asthma, diabetes or women who are pregnant -- and they should talk to a health care provider about whether they need to be examined if they get flu symptoms.
-Also, it's possible for healthy people to develop severe illness from the flu so anyone concerned about their illness should consult a health care provider.
+Some people are more likely to get flu complications - for example young children, people 65 and older, people with asthma, diabetes or women who are pregnant - and they should talk to a health care provider about whether they need to be examined if they are experiencing flu-like symptoms.
+Also, it's possible for healthy people to develop severe illness from the flu, so anyone concerned about their illness should consult a health care provider.